Ilene Shapiro: Tenure

 Shapiro made economic development and workforce training a priority of her first term in office.
 The county is attempting to attract businesses-small and large- to the region.
 In March 2019, the county launched its new Economic Development Tool, Summit4Success.
 A website aimed at increasing business relocation to Summit County.
 This website also allows for individuals to connect with economic development employees of the county.
 Executive Shapiro announced the creation of Summit Liberty House, a shelter for veteran women in Summit county, at the 2018 State of the County.
-The project was completed in September of 2019.
+The project was completed in September 2019.

 Shapiro's tenure included a focus on diversity, equity, and inclusion efforts.
 In the first year after her election, Shapiro created an Advisory Council on Diversity and Inclusion to review the County's initiatives and practices relating to employment, purchasing, representation, and community engagement.
 In 2019, Shapiro announced that the County would seek to become an AARP Age-Friendly Community, and in 2023 began offering the Age-Friendly Seal of Approval program to certify businesses and institutions in the county as age-friendly.
 In 2020, Shapiro supported a County Council resolution, sponsored by Councilwoman Veronica Sims, declaring racism as a public health crisis and creating of a special review committee to review county practices.

 Shapiro was named a Women of Note 2019 by Crain's Cleveland Business.
 In 2022, she received the Greater Akron Chamber's H. Peter Burg Award and the Victim Assistance Program Bernard Rosen Community Service Award.